-If you are running your eCommerce business on Shopify, one of the most important steps that needs taking before starting to sell is setting up the way to collect payments.
+One of the most important steps that need taken to start making money on Shopify is setting up a way to collect payments.
 Among a ton of payment providers that Shopify supports, Shopify Payments is still considered to be the most prominent name.
-In this article, we desire to provide you an in-depth Shopify Payments review and a detailed setup guide as well.
+In this Shopify Payments review, let LitExtension – #1 Shopping Cart Migration Expert walk you through everything you need to know about Shopify Payments:

 - What is Shopify Payments?